Common Desktop Environment

 The Common Desktop Environment (CDE) is a desktop environment for Unix and OpenVMS, based on the Motif widget toolkit.
 It was part of the UNIX 98 Workstation Product Standard, and was for a long time the Unix desktop associated with commercial Unix workstations.
-It helped to influence early implementations of successor projects such as KDE and GNOME desktop environment, which largely replaced CDE following the turn of the century.
+It helped to influence early implementations of successor projects such as KDE and GNOME, which largely replaced CDE following the turn of the century.

 After a long history as proprietary software, CDE was released as free software on August 6, 2012, under the GNU Lesser General Public License, version 2.0 or later.
 Since its release as free software, CDE has been ported to Linux and BSD derivatives.

 History

 Hewlett-Packard, IBM, SunSoft, and USL announced CDE in June 1993 as a joint development within the Common Open Software Environment (COSE) initiative.
 Each development group contributed its own technology to CDE: